Efficient Heat Dissipation with SMD Heat Sinks Keeps You From Dropping PCBs

 Designing for Effective Circuit Board Heat Distribution

-The heat sink is an effective component to increase the efficiency when used correctly.
+The heat sink is an effective electronic component to increase the efficiency when used correctly.
 Like other electronic components, they are available in surface mount packages.
-High-power SMD components usually have a thermal tab or pad where you would solder it against a heat spreading pattern on the Printed Circuit Board.
+High-power SMD components usually have a thermal tab or thermal pad where you would use solder paste to solder it against a heat spreading pattern on the Printed Circuit Board.
 An SMD heat sink is then soldered onto the other end of the copper to provide better dissipation.

 Before you choose a heat sink for your high power component, there are two factors to take into consideration: the junction-to-case thermal conductivity and resistance of the component, and the heat sink itself.
 You’ll want to ensure that the temperature of the component does not exceed its safety limit and the heat sink is not too hot to cause serious injury to the skin.